Daoranger/CMPE-131-Team5-Project/README.md

 # Noted!
 ## Team 5: [Team Lead] Hoang Nguyen (@Daoranger), Aadarsh Marahatta (@amarahatta), Evan Nishi (@Evan-Nishi), Andre Nassar (@Andrenassar)

-Noted! is a website designed to help individuals create notes and a to-do list for themselves.
-The website allowes user to register for an account, log into the account with Google Authentication and editing their user profile.
-The main features of this website are the ability for the users to create notes for themeslves and create a todo-list for their tasks.
-The user can create/edit/delete multiples notes.
-For the to-do list, the user can create/delete tasks and mark them as complete or incomplete.
+Noted! is a website that helps individuals create notes and to-do lists for themselves.
+Users can register for an account, log in with Google Authentication, and edit their user profile.
+The website’s main features include the ability to create, edit, and delete multiple notes and to-do list tasks.

+When creating a note, users can add a title and a description.
+Users can edit and delete their notes at any time.

+For the to-do list, users can create tasks and mark them as complete or incomplete.
+They can also delete tasks that are no longer needed.
+The website allows users to reset their to-do list to start fresh with a new empty list.

+Noted! is a great tool for anyone who wants to stay organized and keep track of their tasks and notes all in one place.
+It’s easy to use and has a clean and simple interface that makes it easy to navigate.
+Give it a try and let us know what you think!

 # Table of Contents
 - [Steps to Run the Website](#steps-to-run-the-website)